Glumboi/GlummysHookerKitchen/README.md

 * The following VCPKG packages:<br/>
 Minhook ```vcpkg install minhook:x64-windows-static```<br/>

+* (not required but recommended) My "GlummysFishingRod" to inject an inject-able dll

 # Dumping exported functions (simple explanation)

 * Launch "GlummysHookerKitchen.exe", first launch will tell you right away to select your ghidra root path